graphql/graphql-spec/spec/Section 2 -- Language.md

 significance to the semantic meaning of a GraphQL query document.
 Line terminators are not found within any other token.

+Note: GraphQL intentionally does not consider Unicode line or paragraph separators outside the ASCII range as line terminators, avoiding misinterpretation by text editors and source control tools.

-Note: Any error reporting which provide the line number in the source of the offending syntax should use the preceding amount of {LineTerminator} to produce the line number.
+Note: Any error reporting which provides the line number in the source of the offending syntax should use the preceding amount of {LineTerminator} to produce the line number.